 The vendor I bought Santa and his sleigh and 3 tiny reindeer from came all the way from Buffalo, New York.
 I paid $20 for the vintage set.

 I could make a joke and say they are Holy Reindeer…..bad I know.

 I hope the greenery swag lasts through the holidays and doesn’t lose all of it’s needles.
 The black and white ribbon looks much better than the red one.

-Another look at the three wheel skate holding the potted poinsettia.
-I cut a square of burlap to cover the pot and cinched it up with ribbon.
+Another look at the three-wheel skate holding the potted poinsettia.
+I cut a burlap square to cover the pot and cinched it with ribbon.
 This is so easy to do and looks much better than the bare pot or the red foil.

 The plastic BINGO card is a fun whimsical touch.
 The opposite side of the card is red.